 In fact, for better or worse, historians have long used Mandarin Promotions as a teaching device to instruct students about how the (idealized) Qing bureaucracy worked.
 In 1877, when the Bodleian Library obtained the 1840 game chart, the cataloger, none less than the eminent Sinologist James Legge, jotted on its back the words “official directory” (“Qing Guan Ce 清官冊”, see (Helliwel, 2014)).
 Legge perhaps knew that it was a game and only failed to make a note, but we cannot know.
 May-ying Ngai cites the anecdote that Pao Chao Hsieh (Xie Baoqiao 謝保樵, 1896-1960), author of an influential English-language introduction to the bureaucratic system of the late Qing dynasty in 1925, used Mandarin Promotions to entertain fellow students and professors and was rumored to have based the book “on his favourite plaything” ((Ngai, 2010), p.
 3, fn.
 3. The book is: (Hsieh, 1925).)
 Two thirds of Puk Win Kin’s reproduction of the game comprise of explanations of the actual working of the Qing bureaucracy, based on earlier work by Lu Yan 魯言 (1924-1995) and historical sources.
 Endymion Wilkinson in his famous reference work on Chinese history placed a note on Mandarin Promotions in chapter 3.17 “Central & Local Government,” not in chapter 24.14.
 “Sports & Games” ((Wilkinson, 2012)).

 Bureaucratic promotion games have a long history in China.
 The oldest version, whose rules have survived in full, named Han Officials (Han Guan Yi 漢官儀), was created by Liu Ban’s 劉攽 (1022-1088) in the eleventh century AD to teach the bureaucratic system of the first century BC.
-Not only have educators use it as a teaching device for the study of the Western Han dynasty ever since.
+Not only have educators used it as a teaching device for the study of the Western Han dynasty ever since.
 The game was even cited as historical evidence by later historians and hence created historical knowledge for generations of scholars ((Zhang Mingwei 章名未, 2023); (Lo, 2004)).
 The use of games as teaching devices is also not limited to China.
 The closest relatives of Mandarin Promotions, the Indian Game of Knowledge (which has inspired both Milton Bradley’s Checkered Game of Life and Snakes and Ladders) and the even more similar Tibetan Game of Liberation were both games of moral edification ((Schmidt-Madsen, 2019); (Tatz & Kent, 1977)).
 European goose games and Japanese sugoroku games, the latter equally played during New Year’s festivities, could be adjusted as personal promotion games or to teach history, geography, and imperial conquest ((Seville, 2019); (Groote et al., 2016); (Eubanks, 2016); (Paget, 2017)).